CZ-NIC/knot/doc/configuration.rst

 *Catalog-member zone* (or just *member zone*) is a zone based on information from the catalog zone and not from configuration file/database.

-Catalog zone is handled almost in the same way as a regular zone.
+A catalog zone is handled almost in the same way as a regular zone:
 It can be configured using all the standard options (but for example DNSSEC signing would be useless), including master/slave configuration and ACLs.
-Being a catalog zone is indicated by setting the option :ref:`zone_catalog-role`.
-The difference is that standard DNS queries to a catalog zone are answered with REFUSED as if such a zone wouldn't exist, unless querying over TCP from an address with transfers enabled by ACL.
+A catalog zone is indicated by setting the option :ref:`zone_catalog-role`.
+The difference is that standard DNS queries to a catalog zone are answered with REFUSED as though the zone doesn't exist, unless querying over TCP from an address with transfers enabled by ACL.
 The name of the catalog zone is arbitrary.
-It's however required to include version record ``version 0 IN TXT "2"``.
+It's required to include version record ``version 0 IN TXT "2"``, however.
-It's possible to configure more catalog zones.
+It's possible to configure multiple catalog zones.

 ..
 WARNING::
    Don't choose a name for a catalog zone below a name of any other